aperezhortal/flake8-dashboard/README.rst

 - ``--outputdir=<output_dir>``: Directory to save the HTML output ("./flake8_dashboard" by default).
-- ``--debug-info``: Write additional debugging information as csv format (flake8 violations and aggregations).
+- ``--debug``: Write additional debugging information as csv format (flake8 violations and aggregations).
 - ``--title=<title>``: Set the dashboard's title.
 No title by default.